pufengdu/cppfun/README.md

 A common stream output template for all types of array.
 It is just a toy.

+## arrayshape.cpp

+A toy to extract shape data of a multi-dimensional array for using in runtime.

 ## box.cpp

 A box object that can hold all types of pod object.
 Allow some weired things to be done.